sashakid/ios-guide/README.md

 __Disadvantages of Stack Objects__

 The strictly defined lifetime of a stack object is a disadvantage as well, and a major one.
-In Objective-C (and C++, and many other languages), it is impos-sible to move an object after it's created.
+In Objective-C (and C++, and many other languages), it is impossible to move an object after it's created.
 The reason for this is because there may be many pointers to that object, and those pointers are not tracked.
 They would all need to be updated to track the move, but there's no way to accomplish this.
 (Note: it's not an impossibility in general, and many languages move objects around as a matter of course, often as part of garbage collection schemes.
 However, this requires more runtime smarts and a stricter type system than you get in Objective-C.)
 As used in Cocoa, Objective-C uses a reference counting system for memory management.
 The advantage of this system is that any single object can have multiple "owners", and the system won't allow the object to be destroyed until all owners have relinquished ownership.
 Stack allocated objects inherently have a single owner, the function which created them.
 If Objective-C had stack objects, what would happen if you passed it to some other code which then tried to keep it around by retaining it?
 There's no way to prevent the object from being destroyed when the function which created it returns, so the retain can't work.
 The code which tries to keep the object around will fail, end up with a dangling reference, and will crash.